-Before you make a gift purchase, whether it’s for one person or multiple, make sure that you check with your team whether there are company policies around how much you’re allowed to spend on both internal and external gifts.
+Giving a gift is an act of kindness and appreciation, but in a corporate context, it comes with parameters.
+Before you make a gift purchase, whether it’s for one person or multiple, make sure that you check whether there are company policies around how much you’re allowed to spend on both internal and external gifts.
 You’ll also want to be aware of any special processes around expensing corporate gifts, and if there are any limitations on the kinds of items you’re allowed to purchase.

 Keep ROI in Mind

-In an ideal world, gifting would be purely based on the kindness of your own heart.
-But in reality, corporate gifts are an excellent tool to move your business relationships forward and boost your bottom line.
+While the core intention of gifting is to make others feel recognized and appreciated, corporate gifts can be an excellent tool to move your business relationships forward and boost your bottom line.
 While being kind and fostering more personal connections should be at the forefront of each gift you give, you’ll also want to consider what’s in it for you.
 Whether it’s simply to stay top of mind with your top clients or to remind a potential client about your services, what you could potentially get out of sending a gift should also have an impact on your spend.
 Make sure that you keep track of who you send gifts to and when so that you can measure the return on investment later on down the line.

 Create a Corporate Gifting Strategy with Gift Better Co.